 This course satisfies the exit requirements of the Department of English Language and Literature in oral communication, critical thinking, academic writing, and writing for different purposes.
-Pre-requisites: ENGL 203

 ENGL 270 DRAMA WRITING STUDIO

 This course will focus on the art of writing for theatre performance through the original composition of dramatic scenes, revised through workshop critique to be made stageworthy, through to studio production, with the goal of creating original plays.